 While I can't promise you that this Chicharrones de puerco recipe will result in chicharrones of Villa Mella quality, it is easy to follow, and you'll love the results.
 Time to engage in some guilty pleasure.

 And if your family has a secret touch to your chicharrones, please do share.

-- Season: In a thick-bottomed pot mix pork belly, water, salt, oregano, pepper, and bitter orange juice.
+- In a thick-bottomed big pot, mix pork belly, water, salt, oregano, pepper, and bitter orange juice.

-- Fry: Switch the meat to another dutch oven (leaving seasonings behind), add oil and fry covered (to avoid splatters, see note) until it has turned a dark golden brown and skin is crispy.Remove it from the heat and place it on a paper towel, let it cool down to room temperature.
+- Switch the meat to another large pot (leaving seasonings behind), add oil, and heat over medium-high heat.
+Fry the chicharrones covered with a splatter guard (see notes) skin side down.
+Cook until it has turned a dark golden brown and the skin is bubbly and crispy.Remove it from the heat and place it on a paper towel to absorb the excess grease.

-- Serve: Cut into small cubes (2 inches [5 cm]).
-Serve with tostones, garnish with lime wedges.
+- Cut into small cubes (2 inches [5 cm]) and serve per suggestions above.

 Tips and Notes

 Nutritional information is calculated automatically based on ingredients listed.
 Please consult your doctor if you need precise nutritional information.